-Phytocannabinoids may appear to be a complex term, but they are simply the chemical compounds produced by cannabis plants in their natural state.
+Phytocannabinoids may appear to be complex, but they are simply the chemical compounds produced by cannabis plants in their natural state.
 The majority of biological organisms contain natural cannabinoids.
 Endocannabinoids are the generic name for them.

 These naturally-produced cannabinoid profiles in the body can interact with a foreign substance to cause various side effects.